serverless/serverless/docs/providers/aws/events/sns.md

       - sns:
           arn:
             Fn::Join:
-              - ""
+              - ":"
-              - - "arn:aws:sns:"
+              - - "arn:aws:sns"
                 - Ref: "AWS::Region"
-                - ":"
                 - Ref: "AWS::AccountId"
-                - ":MyCustomTopic"
+                - "MyCustomTopic"
           topicName: MyCustomTopic
 ```

-**Note:** It is important to know that `topicArn` must contain the value given in the `topicName` property.
+**Note:** If an `arn` string is specified but not a `topicName`, the last substring starting with `:` will be extracted as the `topicName`.
+If an `arn` object is specified, `topicName` must be specified as a string, used only to name the underlying Cloudformation mapping resources.

 ## Setting a display name